7 Ways to Fix This Version of Chrome Is No Longer Supported

 Chrome is far and beyond the most popular web browser of this era.
-Even though people are, justifiably, talking about high RAM usage and privacy issues, Chrome is still the browser with most add-ons and it utilizes everything good (there’s also the bad) Google has to offer.
-It’s just reliable.
+Even though people complain about high RAM usage and privacy issues, Chrome is still one of the best browsers.

-However, there’s a strange error which seems to bother some users and that’s the This version of Chrome is no longer supported error.
+However, a strange error seems to bother some users, which states that this version of Chrome is no longer supported.

 Now, you need to know that some Chrome features won’t work if you’re determined to stick to an outdated version.
 Updating is mandatory and hard to circumvent.

 On the other hand, if updates are just not coming on their own, try getting rid of this error message with the steps we shall be discussing.

 Some Chrome users have experienced similar issues of Chrome plug-ins not supported; you would also be able to scale through in a few clicks.

 What does it mean when my browser is no longer supported?